 Take a look at how popular brands use colour in their logo designs.
 Notice the heavy skews on blue and red?

-Read on to learn how to choose the right colour scheme for your logo design or brand by understanding the psychology and meaning behind colours.
+Read on to learn how to choose the right color scheme for your logo design or brand by understanding the logo color meanings and the psychology behind them.

 How to choose colors for logo design